Wendy Bishop

 Wendy Bishop (1953–2003) was an academic, scholar, and poet, known for her contributions to the fields of rhetoric and composition and creative writing studies.
-Former Kellogg Hunt Professor of English at Florida State University, Bishop authored and edited a number of books on composition and creative writing, including Acts of Revision; The Subject Is Writing, The Subject Is Reading, as well as Keywords in Creative Writing and Thirteen Ways of Looking for a Poem: A Guide to Writing Poetry.
+Former Kellogg W. Hunt Professor of English at Florida State University, Bishop authored and edited a number of books on composition and creative writing, including Acts of Revision; The Subject Is Writing, The Subject Is Reading, as well as Keywords in Creative Writing and Thirteen Ways of Looking for a Poem: A Guide to Writing Poetry.
 Her work significantly influenced both creative writing and composition communities on a national level.

 Biography

 Education

 Bishop attended the University of California, Davis earning a BA in Studio Art and BA in English (both with honors) in 1975.
 She returned to UC Davis for two Master's degrees, one in English with a focus on Creative Writing, which she earned in 1976, and the other an M.A. in the Teaching of English, earned in 1979.
 She returned to school later to earn a Ph.D. in English Rhetoric from Indiana University of Pennsylvania in 1988.